anishVermaIsHere/todolist-antd/README.md

-# Todolist App in React
+# Ant Design ProTable - Todolist App in React (Typescript)
-Ant Design ProTable - Todolist App in React (Typescript) This App using Fake API (no database or backend) to display the data in Table app link: https://todolist-2023.web.app/
+This App using Fake API (no database or backend) to display the data in Table app link: https://todolist-2023.web.app/